 What’s really good is that you’ve figured out 15 breaks.
 I’m sure you’re now much faster than before at that important skill, so you’re on a good track.

 It would help to work on songs that you have on tracks to play along with.
 For example, put on a jam video and play good backup until the place where we leave a space to take break, and practice coming in smoothly at the right time—or scramble to get in synch.
 Those are common jam skills worth practicing—at least as much as many solos played at sub-jam speeds.

 If keeping up is hard at first, you can still work up the solos on your own and work on the speed, toward being able to play them in time with the video.
-If you still can’t keep up, a new program allows you to slow down a DVD.
+If you still can’t keep up, a new program allows you to slow down a video.
 Here are details from banjo camper Martha Carlton in Florida:

 I use this software all the time.
-You cannot imagine how wonderful it is with your DVDs.
+You cannot imagine how wonderful it is with your videos.
 You can speed them up very fast or slow them down to very slow without changing the pitch.
 There is an opportunity to change a key, but it is not very much.
 The program costs $40 and is worth its weight in gold.

 I hope that’s helpful, Dave.
 Please stay in touch and let me know about your progress.
 Above all… try to keep jamming with real people! —Pete